dspringuel-va/blog-posts/kubernetes/README.md

 #### ReplicaSet

 A ReplicaSet is a resource responsible to manage a group of pods.
-The main properties of that resources are the pod template (what each pod should look like), the pod selector (how to know which pods are part of this set), and the replicas (how many pods should be running under that set).
+The main properties of that resources are the pod template (what each pod should be like), the pod selector (which pods are part of this set), and the replicas (how many pods should be running under that set).

 ![Replica Set Diagram](https://docs.google.com/drawings/d/e/2PACX-1vTCrgcAKk-InhOQPw84ULsK8Z0eioosmABeYZYDZzKa8gyY9vhwUr1mk0FYscNq7cAvxOHgyfSqyFS3/pub?w=991&h=1064)

 The ReplicaSet watches for any pod changes.
 If for any reasons, the number of pods doesn't match the replica number (a pod crashed, a pod label changed, or the host node failed for example), the ReplicaSet will spin up a new pod automatically.

 The ReplicaSet doesn't decide on which node the pod is created, nor its IP address.
-It only care about the number of pods running.
+It only cares about the number of pods running.
 If the ReplicaSet replicas property would change (up or down), it would then command to create or kill the needed pods.

 If the pod template would change, it doesn't affect the currently running pods under the ReplicaSet.
 The next the ReplicaSet needs to create a pod, it would use the new template, which means that two versions of the pods could concurrently run under that ReplicaSet (which isn't ideal).

 The Deployment resource alleviates that problem.

 #### Deployment